vincentarelbundock/marginaleffects/README.md

 ## Marginal Effects Zoo: The Book

-This free online book introduces a conceptual framework to clearly define statistical quantities of interest, and the `marginaleffects` package to estimate those quantities in `R` and `Python`.
-This software can facilitate the interpretation of [over 100 classes of statistical models](https://marginaleffects.com/vignettes/supported_models.html), including linear, GLM, GAM, mixed-effects, bayesian, categorical outcomes, and more.
+This free online book introduces a conceptual framework to clearly define statistical quantities of interest, and shows how to use the `marginaleffects` package to estimate those quantities in `R` and `Python`.
+The techniques introduced herein can enhance the interpretability of [over 100 classes of statistical and machine learning models](https://marginaleffects.com/vignettes/supported_models.html), including linear, GLM, GAM, mixed-effects, bayesian, categorical outcomes, XGBoost, and more.
 With a single unified interface, users can compute and plot many quantities of interest, including:

 -   Predictions (aka fitted values or adjusted predictions)
 -   Comparisons such as contrasts, risk differences, risk ratios, odds,